DevMountain/chatroom/README.md

 ##Step 5: Add Some Flavor
 * Right now it just shows the message.
 The object you get back from parse also has a createdAt property.
 Change the UI to show the message, and what time it was created at in normal, human readable formats.
-* Make the Chatroom filterable by message
+* Make the Chatroom filterable by message.
-* Be able to order the chatroom by date posted
+* Be able to order the chatroom by date posted.
 * Reformat the App (and research more with Parse) on how to create your own rooms so that users can create a room then see only the chats in those specific rooms, then create a button for which users can create their own rooms.
 * Make the styling look more...professional.
 * Sign up with parse and create your own private chatroom with your own API keys.